pathev/ChessTrainer/README.txt

 PGN files can be slightly edited, e.g. by adding comments and arrows with four different colors using right-clic with ctrl and/or alt keys.

+From version 1.3, it is possible to setup transpositions.

 Another program, AutoPGN, not integrated in ChessTrainer, allows to build PGN files with stockfish, possibly from a position in fen format.

 Both programs require the addition of the chess package created by Niklas Fiekas: